MarshallAsbury/admera/README.md

 However, you must implement each solution with only default, basic data structures.
 No external libraries or modules are allowed.

-# Problem A (estimated time 1 hour)
+# Problem A

-1. Implement a Binary Heap
+1. Design a Binary Heap
-2. Implement either a Min Heap or Max Heap
+2. Using the design from #1, implement a Min Heap
+3. Using the design from #1, implement a Max Heap

-# Problem B (estimated time 1.5 hour)
+# Problem B

 1. Implement a Binary Search Tree (BST)
 2. Create a function that convert can convert the following list to a BST